Virtual Art and Non-fungible Tokens

 Date Written: April 11, 2021

-During early 2021 reports emerge of newfound excitement in the art world as a landmark sale of digital art for $ 69 million takes place.
 Fueled in part by the wealth recently created from digital currencies, major art dealers such as Christie’s and Sotheby’s have embraced the sale of non-fungible tokens attached to unique digital works of art.
 What are non-fungible tokens, how is this related to the blockchain and what do we know about this ancient market for digital art?
 It now appears that digital art can be added to the growing list of uses for blockchain technology now becoming a part of modern life.

 This dramatic extension of blockchain and other digital technology to the world of art and music represents a new and exciting platform for creative expression.
 We believe this paper is a valuable addition to the literature by providing a readable introduction and overview of what is now known about the likely impact of blockchain technology and non-fungible tokens to music and art.
 This important development should have a significant impact on the future of innovation and property law.